-How long will it take to get my certification card?
+How long will it take to get my Certification Card and Certificate?

 It depends on where you live.
 Most North America locations take anywhere from 3 days to 5 days to arrive.
-We ship your card within 72 hours of payment.
-If you chose email delivery, then you will be receiving your card and certificate in pdf format in a few business hours.
+We ship your Card and Certificate within 72 hours of payment.
+If you chose email delivery, then you will be receiving your Card and Certificate in pdf format in a few business hours.
 If you are overseas, most locations require an additional week to ten days.
 If you are in a country with known mail delivery problems, it can take longer.
-You can print out a certificate from the website within 24 hours of payment using the Get Certificate link on the peft panel.
+You can print out a certificate from the website within 24 hours of payment using the Get Certificate link on the left panel.
 Your employer or insurance company can also use the Verify Instructor link on the left panel to verify your certification prior to mail delivery.
 The most frequent reason for delay is missing apartment number.

 How can I pay for the certification?

 You can pay for your certification from the mainpage or at the PayHere link here or on the left panel.
 You can use a credit card or various other methods.
 If you have problems with the credit card see the Payment Problems link on the left panel or send us an email using the link at the bottom of this page.

 How do I pay if I took the test a month ago?

 You can pay using the PayHere link on the left panel.
 If your address or email is different from what you entered on the test, you can still pay first but let us know of the change by email.